alexisc64/git__commands/git_commands.md

 ## navegation
-`cd` and the route we want to move to between directories
-example: "md desktop" to go direct to desktop
+`cd <directory>` to move to the direction typed to work on it.
 ## compare
 `cmp` used to compare two files to know if they are identical or not

+`git diff` Show changes between commits, commit and working tree, etc. example: git diff [options] -- <project>

 ## Find Files
 `find [route] "name/extension"` write the location of the file you want to find